Study of the intensity of free radical oxidation in mitochondria of endometrioid adenocarcinoma cells depending on the degree of tumor differentiation

 M. S. Kuznetsova

-Russian Federation
+Rostov-on-Don, Russian Federation

-Marina S. Kuznetsova – Radiologist, Radiology Department
+Marina S. Kuznetsova – Radiologist, Radiology Department, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests: